Top 5 Venture Capital Firms Investing in Hospitality Startups

 Image of Thayer Ventures- Top VCs in Hospitality

-Thayer Ventures is a San Francisco-based venture capital firm that specializes in travel and hospitality technology.
-They invest from seed to late-stage rounds, supporting companies throughout their entire growth cycle.
+Based in San Francisco, Thayer Ventures is a venture capital firm that invests exclusively in travel and hospitality technology companies.
+They support businesses from their earliest stages through to growth and exit.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture